This article discusses the procedures for synchronising inventory and products, and pulling sales information to and from WooCommerce.

 To list products on WooCommerce in bulk:

 - Select products to upload in bulk.
-You can select products by Category, Family, Product Tag, Price Tier, Listing Status and through manual search.
+You can select products by Category, Brand, Family, Product Tag, Listing Status, Products listed in (another sales channel or store), and through manual search.

-- Click Start to upload all selected products.
+- Click List to upload all selected products.

 Orders and Sales